karniksangani89/VLSI-SoC-Physical-Design-Using-OpenSource-EDA-Tools/README.md

 5. LEF file protect the IP's logic.
 6. For PnR we need to make follwoing guidelines to make the Standard cell set
   * Input and Output ports must lie on the intersection of vertical and horizontal tracks.
-  * The width of the standard cell shold be odd multiple of track horizontal pitch and height should be odd multiple of track vertical pitch
+  * The width of the standard cell shold be odd multiple of track horizontal pitch and height should be odd multiple of track vertical pitch.
+7.Converge grid definition to track definition.
+8.Define the Ports  as pins of the macro.
+9. Next objective will be what is the purpose of the port means how doe the tool know that A is input port and Y is output port, VPWR is power and VGND is ground these definition has to be done using **port class and ort use**.
+10.Now extract the LEF file and plug this file the the design file.

 Day5 : RTL2GDS using TritonRoute and OpenSTA